-Garland halts federal executions, orders review of protocols
+Federal executions halted; Garland orders protocols reviewed

 WASHINGTON (AP) — The Justice Department is halting federal executions after a historic use of capital punishment by the Trump administration, which carried out 13 executions in six months.

 Attorney General Merrick Garland made the announcement Thursday night, saying he was imposing a moratorium on federal executions while the Justice Department conducts a review of its policies and procedures.
+He gave no timetable.

 “The Department of Justice must ensure that everyone in the federal criminal justice system is not only afforded the rights guaranteed by the Constitution and laws of the United States, but is also treated fairly and humanely,” Garland said.
 “That obligation has special force in capital cases.”

 Garland said the department would review the protocols put in place by former Attorney General William Barr.
-A federal lawsuit was filed over the protocols — including the risk of pain and suffering associated with the use of pentobarbital, the drug used for lethal injection.
+A federal lawsuit has been filed over the protocols — including the risk of pain and suffering associated with the use of pentobarbital, the drug used for lethal injection.

+The decision puts executions on hold for now, but it doesn’t end their use and keeps the door open for another administration to simply restart them.
+It also doesn’t stop federal prosecutors from seeking the death penalty; the Biden administration recently asked the U.S. Supreme Court to reinstate the Boston Marathon bomber’s original death sentence.

+President Joe Biden has said he opposes the death penalty and his team vowed that he would take action to stop its use while in office.
+But the issue is uncomfortable one for Biden.
+As a then-proponent of the death penalty, Biden helped craft 1994 laws that added 60 federal crimes for which someone could be put to death, including several that did not cause death.
+He later conceded the laws disproportionately impacted Black people.
+Black people are also overrepresented on death rows across the United States.

 Donald Trump’s Justice Department resumed federal executions in July, following a 17-year hiatus.
 No president in more than 120 years had overseen as many federal executions.
 The last inmate to be executed, Dustin Higgs, was put to death at the federal prison complex in Terre Haute, Indiana, less than a week before Trump left office.

+They were carried out during a worsening coronavirus pandemic.
+Toward the end of the string of executions, 70% of death row inmates were sick with COVID-19, guards were ill and traveling prisons staff on the execution team had the virus.
+It’s impossible to know precisely who introduced the infections and how they started to spread, in part because prisons officials didn’t consistently do contact tracing and haven’t been fully transparent about the number of cases.
+But an Associated Press analysis found the executions were likely a superspreader event.

-There were major discrepancies in the way executioners who put 13 inmates to death described the process of dying by lethal injection.
+There were major discrepancies in the way executioners who put the 13 inmates to death described the process of dying by lethal injection.
 They likened the process in official court papers to falling asleep and called gurneys “beds” and final breaths “snores.”

 But those tranquil accounts are at odds with reports by The Associated Press and other media witnesses of how prisoners’ stomachs rolled, shook and shuddered as the pentobarbital took effect inside the U.S. penitentiary death chamber in Terre Haute.
 The AP witnessed every execution.